Hydrocarbon Hazes on Temperate sub-Neptune K2-18b supported by data from the James Webb Space Telescope: Discussion

-Our improved fit to the full JWST dataset can be explained by the inclusion of a haze continuum, although further exploration of parameter space and self-consistency tests are required (see Section \ref{towards self consistency}).
+We do not find a strong preference between the super-solar and Titan-like haze scenarios, as they share broadly similar optical properties, with the main difference being enhanced absorption at $\sim$6–8 $\mu$m in the Titan-like case due to enhanced nitrogen-bearing functional groups.
+Other studies using laboratory-based haze optical properties \citep{drant2026} find that CH$_4$-rich, N$_2$-poor hazes can reproduce the combined observations, and explains the MIRI feature at $\sim$7 $\mu$m due to C-H bending absorption of the haze \citep{jaziri+drant2025}.
+Together, these results highlight that haze composition and optical properties play a key role in interpreting the spectrum of K2-18b, and likely other temperate sub-Neptunes.
+Therefore, we advocate for more laboratory work to better constrain constrain haze properties and reduce current degeneracies in atmospheric retrievals.

 Alternative mechanisms that could mimic haze-like signatures must also be considered.
 Unocculted starspots, for instance, can introduce a blueward slope in the NIRISS wavelength range \citep{moran2023}, but the combined 0.85–12 $\mu$m dataset demands a slope that extends to longer wavelengths, which is more naturally explained by the presence of haze.
 Additionally, both \citet{hu2025} and \citetalias{madhusudhan2023} found that inhomogeneous clouds or hazes are favoured over stellar heterogeneity in their models.
 Another possibility is a circumplanetary dust ring, which could produce a broad continuum with composition-dependent features \citep{ohno2022a,ohno2022b}.
 Since gas giants in the Solar System host both hazes and tenuous rings, a combined scenario for K2-18b warrants future investigation.

-The physical plausibility of hazes on K2-18b is supported by both observational and theoretical grounds.
-While \citetalias{madhusudhan2023} found a parametric cloud/haze model favoured over explicit Titan-like and $\times1000Z_{\odot}$ hazes in an NIR-only study, the absence of MIRI data limited their ability to anchor the spectral baseline.
-With methane detected in appreciable quantities and expected to dominate the carbon budget at low temperatures \citep{moses2013}, CH$_4$ photochemistry should drive hydrocarbon production, providing precursors for haze formation.

-Many such hydrocarbons (e.g., C$_2$H$_2$, C$_2$H$_4$, C$_2$H$_6$) exhibit strong spectral features in the MIRI range \citet{sousa-silva2019} and are well-established in the H-rich atmospheres of Solar System bodies such as Titan and Neptune \citep{waite2005,meadows2008}.
-Detecting and quantifying these species on K2-18b will be critical for constraining haze formation pathways.
-Recent studies by \citet{stevenson2025} also support the presence of C$_2$H$_4$ in the atmosphere to explain the apparent features in the MIRI data.

-Further JWST observations targeting these molecular signatures will enable us to test the connection between inferred hydrocarbon abundances and the types of hazes that may form in the atmosphere.